-We are overlooking our most promising–and arguably only–solution for survival and regenerative development amidst the most pressing challenges to ever face a human generation.
+We often overlook our most promising–and arguably only–solution for survival and regenerative development, amidst the most pressing challenges to ever face a human generation.
 The cost equivalent of humans replicating nature’s open-source R&D–offering 3.8 billion years of innovation and free patents, and over USD100 trillion in free ecosystem services, is incomparable.

 The time has come for us to enhance cooperation between us and the rest of the natural world through Public-Planet Partnerships.